stevendav/OWASP-SQL-Injection-Module/README.md

 We’ll be guiding you step by step on what to do in Burp Suite for this exercise, so don't worry.

 Once Burp Suite is downloaded and installed, go ahead and run the application.
 At first launch you will likely be prompted about the project.
-Leave *Temporary project* selected and hit **Next**.
+Leave **Temporary project** selected and hit **Next**.
-On the next screen leave *Use Burp defaults* and hit **Start Burp**.
+On the next screen leave **Use Burp defaults** and hit **Start Burp**.

 Once running it should look something like this:

 ![Burp Suite](/assets/images/burp-suite.png)
 >Note: For your convenience, a video located in assets/videos/Burp Suite.mp4, walking through the attack itself is provided in the GitHub folder.
 Feel free to have that open and running as you perform steps 3 and 4.

+It is also availble here:
 >
 https://user-images.githubusercontent.com/15679125/175849148-f5331727-52fa-474c-a5ea-59ba91c5a683.mp4